irenenev24/Winter_Warmer_Recipe_Collection/README.md

 1. If I see a recipe I wish to use in the future am I able to access the site again to use it?
 1. Can I add to this site?
-1. Can I save recipes to my profile for easy of access?
 1. Will I be able to use this on all my devices?
 1. Is this site easy to navigate to save time?
 (eg: navigation bar, search bar, categories)